RuleWorld/bionetgen/README.md

 ## Installation of Distribution

-Most users should simply download BioNetGen from www.bionetgen.org and get the appropriate distribution for their OS.
+Most users should simply download BioNetGen from the [releases page](https://github.com/RuleWorld/bionetgen/releases) and get the appropriate distribution for their OS.
 To install BioNetGen, unzip the BioNetGen distribution file, e.g.  BioNetGen-2.3-MacOSX.tar.gz, in the directory where you would like BioNetGen installed.